polkadot-fellows/RFCs/text/0027-corejam.md

     hash: WorkPackageHash,
     /// The context of the underlying WorkPackage.
     context: Context,
-    /// The core index of the attesting RCVG.
+    /// The core index of the attesting RcVG.
     core_index: CoreIndex,
     /// The results of the evaluation of the Items in the underlying Work Package.
     results: BoundedVec<WorkResult, MaxWorkItemsInPackage>,